-Then on November 26, Governor Mead’s administration released the details of their SHARE (Strategy for Health, Access, Responsibility and Employment) proposal for modified Medicaid expansion.
+Later in November, Governor Mead’s administration released the details of their SHARE (Strategy for Health, Access, Responsibility and Employment) proposal for modified Medicaid expansion.
 The governor’s proposal included having newly-eligible enrollees pay a small premium ($20 to $50 per month for most households) if their income is between 100 percent and 138 percent of poverty level, and there would also be small copays for most newly-eligible enrollees.
 Mead’s proposal also included access to vocational rehabilitation and job search services to encourage unemployed enrollees to enter the job market.
 Officials noted that the job training and placement portion of the program was not a requirement for participation (which would have been a hard sell in terms of winning federal approval), but rather a benefit for enrollees.

 Governor Mead’s proposal had not yet been officially approved by HHS, but Mead and his administration were reasonably certain that HHS would ultimately approve their plan for Medicaid expansion, as it had been thoroughly vetted by the federal government and approved as budget neutral for the state.

 But it also had to be approved by Wyoming lawmakers, which didn’t happen.
 Mead noted that if the legislature didn’t approve his plan, he “would ask and expect them to have an alternative for the 17,000 people” who are currently in the coverage gap in Wyoming (ie, no access to Medicaid or premium subsidies in the exchange).